automl/ConfigSpace/docs/api/hyperparameters.rst

 .. note::

-   The Simple types, `Int`, `Float` and `Categorical` are just simple functions that construct the more complex underlying types.
+   The Simple types, `Integer`, `Float` and `Categorical` are just simple functions that construct the more complex underlying types.

 Example usages are shown below each.